 But many include more specific limitations and variations about how travel insurance covers terrorism.

 A few policies reduce that 30-day time limit to 14 or even seven days.
-A few add that coverage travel insurance coverage for a terrorist attack is valid only if a destination city had not suffered an attack within the past 30 days.
+A few add that travel insurance coverage for a terrorist attack is valid only if a destination city had not suffered an attack within the past 30 days.
 The standard “in a city” statement is pretty vague, too.
 Some travel insurance policies specify geographic limits, saying the terror attack must have occurred within a 50-mile or 100-mile radius of a city on your itinerary.

 A few travel insurance policies deny coverage for terrorism if your travel supplier offers a substitute itinerary.
 And some shift the condition of a government announcement to this portion of the contract.